sepehram/mrs-demo-microservices/README.md

 # mrs-demo-microservices
-Demo Microservices-based medical records system (MRS).
+Demo Microservices-based medical records system (MRS)

 It is a Java Spring Boot project, being used as the source web application for audit logging instrumentation.
 The application consits of three Microservices (MS):
 1. Authentication MS: is a demo of an application front-end that handles user login (hardcoded), and multiplexes user requests to other MSs.
 It runs on local port 8040.